-Employers in states with medical marijuana statutes must also be mindful of how such statutes impact their reasonable accommodation obligations under state and federal law.
-Recent court decisions have resulted in increased protections for medical marijuana users, holding that use of medical marijuana recommended by an employee’s doctor can be a “reasonable accommodation.”
+Employers in states with medical marijuana statutes must also be mindful of how such statutes may impact their reasonable accommodation obligations under state and federal law.
+Recent court decisions have split regarding ADA protections for use of cannabis products.
+Some courts have recognized increased protections for medical marijuana users, holding that use of medical marijuana recommended by an employee’s doctor can be a “reasonable accommodation.”

 Other courts have held that the ADA explicitly permits covered entities to test for the use of illegal drugs.
 So long as marijuana remains scheduled under the CSA, employers may have defense to claims arising from employees who test positive for marijuana.
 Nonetheless, many employers are removing marijuana from the list of drugs reportable in drug testing.